I went to Lycée St-Joseph in France and then attended Durham University from 2006-2014.

-Favourite thing to do in science: As part of my job, I get to travel the world and get access to the storerooms in the museums where they store all the bones.
+Favourite thing to do in research: As part of my job, I get to travel the world and get access to the storerooms in the museums where they store all the bones.
 It’s very exciting – who knew how many rooms museum hide behind their walls!

 I’m a French archaeologist who uses DNA to answer questions about our past, especially about dogs and chickens!